 In terms of college education, Middleton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.46% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Middleton in 2018 was $24,127, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $96,508 for a family of four.
 However, Middleton contains both very wealthy and poor people as well.

+Middleton is a very ethnically-diverse city.
 The people who call Middleton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Middleton residents report their race to be White, followed by Native American.
+The greatest number of Middleton residents report their race to be White, followed by Asian.
 Middleton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.07% of the city’s residents.
-Important ancestries of people in Middleton include English, Irish, Scottish, and Danish.
+People of Hispanic or Latino origin account for 16.68% of the city’s residents.
+Important ancestries of people in Middleton include German, English, Irish, Scottish, and Dutch.

 The most common language spoken in Middleton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.